Latest Applications Open 2024:

 Geology (GG)

-Applied Geology: Groundwater and hydrological cycle; types of aquifers, porosity and permeability; Principles of engineering geology; Geological considerations in construction of dams and tunnels.
+- Applied Geology: Groundwater and hydrological cycle; types of aquifers, porosity and permeability; Principles of engineering geology; Geological considerations in the construction of dams and tunnels.

 Mathematics (MA)